top of page

 Paramahansa Yogananda

-Yogananda is best known for his book, Autobiography of a Yogi.
-In this book, he recounts his time in India and shares numerous stories of his encounters with yogis, saints, and holy individuals.
-While the book contains many fantastic stories, the beauty of the text lies in the profound philosophy it subtly conveys with each story.
-When read with a discerning mind, one can find a wellspring of inspiration and guidance related to walking the spiritual path.
-His writing, Autobiography of a Yogi, has been translated into over 50 languages and is considered one of the most important books of the twentieth century.
+Yogananda is best known for the Autobiography of a Yogi, in which he recounts his years in India and his encounters with yogis, saints, and spiritual practitioners.
+The book contains remarkable stories, but its real value lies in the profound philosophy woven through each narrative.
+Read with attention, it offers a wellspring of inspiration and guidance for anyone walking a spiritual path.
+The text has been translated into over 50 languages and is considered one of the most important spiritual books of the twentieth century.

-When Yogananda became aware of his purpose in bringing the teachings of Kriya Yoga to the Western world, he directed his energies toward that goal with the same zeal he approached every aspect of his life.
-Strengthened by his guru’s training, Yogananda embarked on this mission to the West.
+When Yogananda recognized his purpose - bringing Kriya Yoga teachings to the West - he pursued it with the same intensity he brought to everything in his life.
+Strengthened by Sri Yukteswar's training, he embarked on this mission in 1920, eventually founding Self-Realization Fellowship to preserve and disseminate the teachings.

 Roy Eugene Davis

-After settling into his new quarters, the next day, Mr. Davis attended a 6-hour holy season meditation with Yogananda and several hundred people.
-Mr. Davis then waited to meet with Paramahansa Yogananda.
-During this visit, he told Yogananda that he wanted to be his disciple.
-Yogananda accepted Mr. Davis and told him he could stay.
-Yogananda ended the visit by saying to Mr. Davis, “Read a little.
+The next day, after settling into his quarters, Davis attended a six-hour holy season meditation with Yogananda and several hundred others.
+Later, he met privately with Yogananda and told him he wanted to be his disciple.
+Yogananda accepted him and said he could stay.
+He ended the meeting with simple instructions: "Read a little.
 Meditate more.
 Think of God all the time."

 Swami Nirvanananda